Who’s Who?

 Trustees of Tolpuddle Old Chapel Trust

-Appointed Trustee 28th February 2019, appointed Chair of the Board 13th July 2023
+Appointed Trustee 30th April 2025, appointed Chair of the Board 18th June 2025.

 Frances Cambrook

-Frances has lived and worked in Dorset for over thirty years, settling in Tolpuddle in 2004.
+Appointed 15th June 2023, Frances has lived and worked in Dorset for over thirty years, settling in Tolpuddle in 2004.
 After a varied career in mainstream higher education including Bournemouth University and Foundation Degree Forward, she started her own business as a higher education consultant in 2011, specialising in work-based education and training.

 Frances has worked with clients across many business sectors, but found her niche working to support a partnership of Anglican cathedrals in developing specialist in-house training for cathedral stonemasons.
 This aligned perfectly with her interest in the built heritage, conservation and the preservation of traditional craft skills, and what started as a short project with an informal group has now grown into an education charity funding and delivering training to thirteen English cathedrals including St Paul’s and Westminster Abbey.